 In fact, I was.
 In addition to stressful family events, I was under pressure at work.
 I was also managing the physical strain of training for a half-marathon.
 Stress can interfere with your immune system, so it’s one of the things that makes contracting a case of shingles more likely at any age.
 Some forms of cancers, HIV and certain medications can depress the immune system too, increasing the risk of shingles.

-“The youngest patient I’ve had with shingles was 8 years old, and I think stress played a role,” said Erica Swegler, a family doctor in Austin, Texas.
+“The youngest patient I’ve had with shingles was 8 years old, and I think stress played a role,” says Dr. Erica Swegler, a family doctor in Austin, Texas.
 The boy was feeling the pressure of looming standardized testing at school.
-“He was so worried about the tests,” she said, “that he broke out in shingles.”
+“He was so worried about the tests,” she says, “that he broke out in shingles.”

 While the vast majority of shingles patients are still older adults, the number of cases in patients under 50 is rising.
 One problem with younger adults and shingles is that they don’t know which symptoms to look out for, primarily because conventional wisdom says they aren’t vulnerable to the disease.
 As a result, they might delay making a doctor’s appointment, a decision that Swegler says can result in months or even years of pain.